-- 1. Push the rear cover release button to the end to open the rear cover. - 2.
-Insert the WB37 battery into the battery compartment and push it to the top.
+- 1. Push the rear cover release button to the end to open the rear cover. - Insert the WB37 battery into the battery compartment and push it to the top.
 There will be a clicking sound to indicate the battery is installed firmly. - 3.
-Close the rear cover. - To remove the WB37 battery, press and hold the battery release button and push the battery downward.
+Close the rear cover.